DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/getting-started.md

   ```

   Make sure that the [React-Boostrap](https://react-bootstrap.github.io) dependencies are installed and properly configured.
 Check the React-Bootstrap's [Getting Started](https://react-bootstrap.github.io/getting-started/introduction) article for configuration details.

+  NOTE: The DevExtreme React Grid does not include Bootstrap CSS so this needs to be installed as well.

 ## Supported Browsers